Degree Students (explanation for a Degree Student)

 NOTE: Are you admitted to a programme, SDU will NOT start your visa application until we have received your tuition fee payment.
 Therefore, it can be a good idea to pay with credit card since that kind of payment is registered immediately.

 Guest students (explanation for a Guest Student)

 All guest students pay tuition.
 Your nationality determines how much you pay.
 Tuition also varies according to your choice of courses.
 Check the section below about the prices to find the exact price for you as a guest student.

 A tuition fee-paying full degree student going on an exchange stay arranged by SDU, will still pay the tuition fee to SDU.
 A tuition fee-paying full degree student going on a self-arranged exchange stay and afterwards getting the obtained credits transferred, will not pay tuition fee for the ECTS-credits obtained abroad.
 The student will pay the tuition fee in advance to SDU, and will then get the tuition fee for the obtained ECTS points refunded.

 - Students doing a full degree with an EU/EEA or Swiss citizenship

-- Students doing a full degree with a non-EU/EEA citizenship who hold a permanent residence permission do not pay tuition.
+- Students doing a full degree with a non-EU/EEA citizenship who hold a permanent residence permission in Denmark do not pay tuition.

 - Students with a residence permit granted on the basis of family reunification (if the permanent residence is in Denmark)

 If you wish to apply for an exemption of tuition fees, you must document your residential status by submitting a copy of your residence permission or passport with your application.

 The tuition covers educational expenses, such as courses, academic supervising, and issuing of diplomas and exams.